Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Drummers from the Box of Plunder

-The Box of Plunder that comes with the Kickstarter Captain and Admiral level pledges have a 4 part drum that can make a model into a Musician or new Drummer Boy Character model.
+The Box of Plunder that came with the Raise the Black Kickstarter pledges (which is also in the Port Royal Start Box) has a 4 part drum that can make a model into a Musician or new Drummer Boy Character model.

 Box of Plunder Custom Commander

-This is an example of a customer Spanish Commander by Tyler Carlson.
-A picture of the Bits is on the left, with the final outcome on the right.
+Not specific to the 2 player starter, but worth an honorable mention is this example of a customer Spanish Commander by Tyler Carlson.
+A picture of the bits is on the left, with the final outcome on the right.
 You can view some of Tyler’s other minis on Instagram @cherry_picked_miniatures.

 Bermuda Sloop Assembly Tips